adobe/aquarium-fish/README.md

 consensus.

 For now the rule is simple - when all the nodes are voted each node can find the first node in the vote table that answered "yes".
-There is a couple of protection mechanisms like "CreateAt" to find the actual first one and "Rand" field as last resort (if the other params are identical).
+There are a couple of protection mechanisms like "CreateAt" to find the actual first one and "Rand" field as a last resort (if the other params are identical).

 In the future to allow to update cluster with the new rules the Rules table will be created and the different versions of the Aquarium Fish could find the common rules and switch them depends on